 End users who specify FM-approved equipment are considered to have done a proper “due-diligence”, and some insurance companies reduce insurance premiums for clients who install FM-approved equipment.

-SP Technical Research Institute of Sweden is an international research institute that has emerged as a world thought-leader in vehicle fire suppression standards.
+RISE- Swedish Research Institute is an international research institute that has emerged as a world thought-leader in vehicle fire suppression standards.
 SP investigates and tests the behaviour of materials and products in fires, as well as extinguishants and fire-fighting equipment.

 Their testing protocols seek to duplicate real-world bus operating conditions and are considered one of the most difficult standards to pass.
 They go beyond other standards to test corrosion and vibration resistance as well as extinguishing performance in turbulent airflow conditions.
 The intent is to provide bus operators a method of evaluating the performance of different systems on the market and to know which systems are truly fit-for-purpose.